UBC-iGEM/internal-wiki-2023-24/src/documentation/liaison.md

 are met.

 ## Why was this role created?
-This role was created out of fustration from Lucy and Piyush.
-We noticed a disconnect between subteams, and during wiki development, only a few members could contribute to writing because frankly, many members just did not know what was happening outside their subteam.
-Wiki liaisons are responsible for knowing what is happening outside their own subteam, ensure team members (in their own subteam) are contributing to the internal wiki and helping Lucy plan for the final competition wiki.
-All the leads will be ensuring this happens, but wiki liaisons will be a helping hand, and can offer new perspectives that leads may not notice.
+This role was created out of frustration from Lucy and Piyush.
+We noticed a disconnect between subteams, and during wiki development, only a few members could contribute to the wiki because frankly, many members just did not know what was happening outside their subteam.
+Wiki liaisons are expected to have a greater understanding of **all** subteam work, ensure team members (in their own subteam) are contributing to the internal wiki and help Lucy plan for the final competition wiki.
+Wiki liaisons will be a helping hand to the leads, and can offer new perspectives that leads may not notice.
+Being a wiki liaison will also give you an idea of what a lead's responsibilities are; if you are staying on the team this will help you decide if you want to be a lead.

 ### Our wiki liaisons are:
 - Wet lab: